legal resources necessary to hold negligent facilities accountable.

 Do you believe that your loved one has suffered harm through mistreatment while living at Heardmont Health and Rehabilitation?
 Contact the Georgia nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Elbert County victims of abuse and neglect in all areas including Elberton.

 It is always free to discuss your case with our legal team.
-Our law firm provides every client a 100% "No Win/No-Fee" Guarantee, meaning you will owe us nothing until we can secure financial recovery on your behalf.
+Our network of attorneys provides every client a 100% "No Win/No-Fee" Guarantee, meaning you will owe us nothing until we can secure financial recovery on your behalf.
 All information you share with our law offices will remain confidential.